Concave majorant of stochastic processes and Burgers turbulence: Introduction and notation

-There are multiple reasons to study the convex hull of a random process $X$.
+There are multiple reasons to study the convex hull $C_{X}$ of a random process $X$.
 From a geometric point of view, it is a good indicator of the graph structure, both locally and globally, and captures some features of the regularity of $X$.
-Groenboom \cite{G} has first studied this topic if $X$ is a standard brownian motion and $I=\mathbb{R}^+$, establishing the essential results, and Pitman \cite{P} gave a simple and exhaustive description of the concave majorant.
-Davydov \cite{D} studied these matters if $X$ is a Gaussian process.
+Groenboom \cite{G} has first studied this topic if $X$ is a standard brownian motion and $I=\mathbb{R}^+$, establishing the essential results, and Pitman \cite{P} gave a simple and exhaustive description of the concave majorant, which graph forms the upper part of the convex hull.
+Bertoin \cite{B1} studied a non-Gaussian example, establishing the structure of the convex minorant of the Cauchy process.
+Davydov \cite{D} studied these matters for a generic Gaussian process.

+We focus here on the set $\mathcal{E}_{X}$ of the extremal points of $C_{X}$, and more precisely on its projection $\Ext_{X}$ onto the horizontal axis, which essentially bears the same properties.
+Denote by $\mathcal{E}_{X}^+$ and $\mathcal{E}_{X}^-$ the points of $\mathcal{E}_{X}$ that lie respectively in the upper and lower boundary of $C_{X}$, and $\Ext_{X}^+$ and $\Ext_{X}^-$ their respective projections.
+The points of $\Ext_{\psi}$ are called \emph{extremal times}, and those of $\Ext_{\psi}^+$ (resp. $\Ext_{\psi}^-$), \emph{extremal superior} (resp. \emph{inferior}) \emph{times}.
+The set $\Ext_{\psi}$ is called the \emph{extremal } set, and $\Ext_{\psi}^+$ (resp. $\Ext_{\psi}^-$) the \emph{extremal superior} (resp. \emph{inferior}) set.
+These structures have physical interpretations in a Burgers turbulence with initial data $X$.

+Imagine that particles $\{P_{k};\,k\in\mathbb{Z}\}$ are disposed on the real line with respective initial positions $\{k\in\mathbb{Z}\}$ and initial random velocities $\{v_{k};\,k\in\mathbb{Z}\}$.
+Assume that every group of particles evolves freely until meeting another group, and when a group of mass $m$ and velocity $v$ collides with a group of mass $m'$ and velocity $v'$, they form a unified clump of particles with mass $m+m'$ and velocity $\frac{mv+m'v'}{m+m'}$, so that mass and momentum are preserved, but not energy.
+Let $\psi$ be the piece-wise linear function on $\mathbb{R}$, affine on each interval $[k,k+1]$, such that $\psi(k+1)-\psi(k)=-v_{k}$ for all $k$.
+It is shown in Theorem~\ref{thm:discreteCase} that, if the marginal distributions of the velocities are non-atomic, the sufficient and necessary condition for particle $P_{k}$ to never collide with its left-hand neighbour is that $k$ is in $\Ext_{\psi}^+$.

 In fluid mechanics, this geometrical problem is closely related to the solution of the one-dimensional Burgers equation with vanishing viscosity.
 Namely, if $v(x,t)$ is the velocity field of an incompressible fluid, Burgers has introduced the equation